The Crime of Sylvestre Bonnard

 The Crime of Sylvestre Bonnard (Le Crime de Sylvestre Bonnard) is the first novel by Anatole France, published in 1881.
 With this, one of his first prose works, he made himself known as a novelist; he had been primarily known as a poet affiliated with Parnassianism because of his Poèmes dorés, which imitated that verse style.
 The novel received the Académie française prize.

 In 1929 it was adapted into a French silent film of the same title.

 Summary

-The novel contains two stories, both related through the diary entry of Bonnard, Sylvestre Bonnard, a member of the Institut de France, a historian and philologist who lives among books.
+The novel contains two stories, both related through the diary entry of Sylvestre Bonnard, a member of the Institut de France, a historian and philologist who lives among books.
 In the first part, "La Buche", he seeks, in Sicily and Paris, a precious manuscript of the French version of the Golden Legend, which he eventually obtains.
 In the second, "Jeanne Alexandre", he meets by chance a young girl named Jeanne, the granddaughter of a woman he once loved.
 (Before the revision of 1902, Jeanne was a daughter and not a granddaughter.)
 To protect the child from her abusive guardian Maître Mouche, and from her employer Mme.
 Préfère (who herself has designs on Bonnard), Bonnard in effect kidnaps her, and she ends up marrying Henri Gelis, one of Bonnard's students.